Lombiq/Gulp-Extensions/Readme.md

 ### Browsersync

-This helper enables you to test your website in real time with the help of the [Browsersync](https://browsersync.io).
-It works by spinning up a local server and syncing it up to your browser.
+This helper enables you to see client-side changes in realtime using [Browsersync](https://browsersync.io).
+It works by spinning up a local server that watches files (according to the configuration) for changes to be able reload/inject static resources with or without reloading the page for every active browser session.
-Then, anytime you make a change in your code or files, it will reload the browser to update it immediately.

 Usage:
 ```js